 Choosing what to study after Year 11 is one of the most important decisions you will make.
 Get it right and your time in the Sixth Form will prepare you successfully for the next stage in life’s journey.
 Our curriculum offers a huge range of possibilities and has been designed to give you the opportunity to specialise or to retain a breadth of choice.
-Use the information contained here and within the to assist you with your decision making.
-We are confident that if you choose wisely you will be well prepared to access the best universities, high quality employment and the best apprenticeships.
+Use the information contained here to assist you with your decision making.
+We are confident that if you choose wisely you will be well prepared to access the best universities, the best apprenticeships or high quality employment.

 Which subjects really interest you?

-This is important because you will be studying them for the next two years and you will need to be motivated to consistently deliver your best efforts.
+This is important because you will be studying them for the next 2 years and you will need to be motivated to consistently deliver your best efforts.

 Which subjects are you good at?